rapidsai/spark-examples/getting-started-guides/csp/gcp/gcp.md

 This cluster is now ready to host RAPIDS Spark XGBoost Applications.

 ### Step 2.
 Copy sample data in to GCS Bucket
 Copy the sample data<link> into the same GCS bucket where the GPU initialization scripts are stored.
-The GCS directory structure should look like the followinf
+The GCS directory structure should look like the following:

 ```bash
     /$STORAGE_BUCKET/test/mortgage_eval_merged.csv